 I’m currently working on several research projects, including:

-To freely read any of these publications, please go to Academia.edu
+To access these publications, please go to Academia.edu

 Donal Carbaugh, Donna Haraway, Val Plumwood, Arturo Escobar, bell hooks, Michel Foucault, Stuart Hall, Norman Fairclough, etc.